-The FlashForge Finder is a strong option for beginners that want a fully-assembled plug-and-print 3D printer and are worried about accidentally dislodging or breaking components (wires, nozzle, belts, etc.) or inadvertently upsetting the printing process with an errant hand.
-With a semi-enclosed open-frame design, the FlashForge Finder comes in a sleek, housed package and is easily one of the more aesthetically cohesive printers in today’s guide, not to say safest.
+The FlashForge Finder is a strong option for beginners.
+Or those wanting a fully-assembled plug-and-print 3D printer but worried about accidentally dislodging or breaking components (wires, nozzle, belts, etc.) .
+With a semi-enclosed open-frame design, the FlashForge Finder comes in a sleek, housed package.
+It is easily one of the more aesthetically cohesive printers in today’s guide, not to say safest.

 Printing is smooth, reliable, and very quiet.
 The result is systematically very good for the price.
-The removable build plate is a nice touch that simplifies peeling off finished prints, and the 100 to 500-micron resolution offers respectable detail.
-The FlashForge Finder bundles in broad connectivity through either USB 2.0, USB thumb drive, Wi-Fi, and the 3.5-inch touch screen provides simple but responsive on-printer controls.
+The removable build plate is a nice touch that simplifies peeling off finished prints.
+Furthermore, the 100 to 500-micron resolution offers respectable detail.
+The FlashForge Finder bundles in broad connectivity through either USB 2.0, USB thumb drive or Wi-Fi.
+The 3.5-inch touch screen provides simple but responsive on-printer controls.

 The FlashForge Finder does have its limitations, chiefly a small build volume – 140 x 140 x 140 mm.
 There’s no heated bed, no automatic bed leveling (although the leveling instructions are concise and easy to follow), nor filament detection.
 Filament support stops at PLA, with a bit of leeway for modest PETG prints.

-For beginners experimenting for the first time, this shouldn’t be too much of an issue, but once you want to try your hand at more ambitious projects, you may find yourself outgrowing the FlashForge Finder.
-In that respect, experienced makers will struggle to find much to warrant buying the FlashForge Finder instead of one of the more versatile and adaptable 3D printers in our product guide.
+For beginners experimenting for the first time, this shouldn’t be too much of an issue.
+However once you want to try your hand at more ambitious projects, you may find yourself outgrowing the FlashForge Finder.
+In that respect, experienced makers will struggle to find much to warrant buying the FlashForge Finder.

 - Fully enclosed design